padenaa/padenaa/README.md

 🌱 I’m a software engineering student at the University of Waterloo

-🔭 I will be a SWE Intern at Microsoft in Summer 2024!
+🔭 Currently working on my capstone project!

-👩‍💻 I have previously interned at AMD, Bell Canada, and TD Bank as well as participated in Google CSSI!
+👩‍💻 I have previously interned at Microsoft, AMD, Bell Mobility, and TD Bank as well as participated in Google CSSI!

 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Padena-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/padena-rasouli)